 The finance department is primarily responsible for all of the District’s accounting, finance and treasury functions, and manages the District’s debt and assets.

 General manager's office

 The human resources department is primarily responsible for the District programs that integrate human value with water management objectives.
-Core activities include policy development and management, employee training and relations, negotiate with OCEA, conduct recruitment efforts, implement programs to meet new state and federal mandates, administer benefits and insurance programs, manage OCWD compensation and retirement programs, and coordinate general personnel administration.
+Core activities include policy development and management, employee training and relations, OCEA negotiation, recruitment efforts, program implementation to meet new state and federal mandates, administration of benefits and insurance programs, management of OCWD compensation and retirement programs, and coordination of general personnel administration.

-The hydrogeology department defines the physical characteristics of groundwater basin aquifers, determine groundwater flow pathways, and provides analyses and recommendations necessary to manage groundwater production, recharge, quality and water levels within the basin.
+The hydrogeology department defines the physical characteristics of groundwater basin aquifers, determines groundwater flow pathways, and provides analyses and recommendations necessary to manage groundwater production, recharge, quality, and water levels within the basin.

 Information services manages and supports a wide variety of District and non-District information systems, services and communication assets used by District staff and third-parties in support of groundwater basin management.

 The local resources department develops the annual budget and manages various water programs with local groundwater producers.
 The department interacts, represents and processes agreements with outside agencies like the Metropolitan Water District of Southern California (MWD), Municipal Water District of Orange County (MWDOC), water retailers, and the State of California Water Resources Control Board.

 The department of natural resources manages resources in the Santa Ana River Watershed to improve water quality, water supply and habitat for the betterment of people and the environment.
 Natural Resources manages wildlife habitat and populations per mitigation requirements and regulatory permit compliance, and interacts with outside agencies like the U.S. Fish and Wildlife Service, U.S. Army Corps of Engineers and the Santa Ana Watershed Project Authority to represent OCWD interests in environmental planning.